 Make visual check from the front and back to make sure sure that the canopy is straight.
-Make several hand-holds with strong tape to make holding and positioning the canopy easy.
-Remount the frame to the fuselage (use all 4 bolts), and tape the canopy frame tightly to the fuselage all around.
+Make several hand-holds

 (above) The canopy frame is secured to the fuselage with 4 tabs, M4 bolts and T-nuts, all finished at the factory for you.
-Also note the bead of epoxy to secure the canopy to the inside of the fibreglass frame.

-(above) Mark centrelines on the clear canopy at front and back and visually check that it is straight. (below) Duct-tape handles used to pull clear canopy against the canopy frame while gluing it in position with a few small drops of odorless-CA. Remove canopy and secure the edges of the clear canopy with a bead of epoxy to trap it in place (see above)
+(above) Use duct-tape handles to pull the clear canopy tightly against the canopy frame while gluing it in position with a few very small drops of odorless-CA.